How to Start Selling Online and Making Money Today

 - How to attract customers and grow your business

 Whilst that might sound overwhelming, rest assured this guide isn’t all technical jargon.
 I’m going to show you how to sell online step-by-step in the most cost-effective ways.
-In 2020, we’re very lucky to be able to turn to website builders and online store builders.
+In 2024 we are very lucky to be able to turn to website builders and online store builders.
 Selling online can be achieved in a few simple steps.

 So, let’s get started!